DevExpress/testcafe/docs/articles/documentation/recipes/using-page-model.md

 In the first test, the `#developer-name` CSS selector is duplicated in code each time the test refers to the input element.
 In the second test, test logic is duplicated for each check box.

+In rapidly developing web application, page markup and design may change often.
+When this happens, you need to modify selectors in all your tests.
-Page Model allows you to keep all selectors in one place - within a structured model of the tested page that is non-excessive, transparent and easy to use.
+Page Model allows you to keep all selectors in one place, so the next time the webpage changes, you will only need to modify the page model.

+Generally speaking, the Page Model pattern allows you to follow the separation of concerns principle - you keep page representation in the Page Model, while tests remain focused on the behavior.

 ## Creating a Page Model